rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 (1) Reader libraries tend to create implicit whitespace nodes.
 Because of that, and if an implicit whitespace node would immediately follow a loosely defined sectioning node, then the intended next subsequent node would not be the next sibling of an ancestor.
-That is, because that whitespace node would then be the next sibling.
+That is because that whitespace node would then be the next sibling.
 Consequently, and in order to truly support a loose definition, those whitespace nodes would always have to be taken into account.